 This year the 1st of May is more than just an excuse to get wasted in public at midday; it is also the Berlin art scene's favorite holiday – the Gallery Weekend – and the first day of the last Month of Performance Art.
 Try to stay moderate and survive through the afternoon events and openings all the way to the afterparties.
-And to calm down any fears of missing out you might be having, help yourselves with our tips for the next two weeks.
+To put down any fear of missing out you might be having, help yourselves with our tips.

 18.00 Material @ Johann König, Berlin